DV

 What is the difference between VTI and VYM?

-VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket strategy, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VTI and VYM?